Is my day shorter than everyone else’s?

-Tip 1: You will not be able to alter what you do in a day if you dont first audit what you do for approx a week and actually know where you spend your time.
+Tip 1: You will not be able to alter what you do in a day if you don’t first audit what you do for approximately a week and actually know where you spend your time.

 Create no more than 6 categories of where you spend your time and record in a journal before going to bed each night put the time against each.
 AND write next to each day what you were grateful for in that day and why.

 Suggestion; 1.
 Sleep 2.
-My Care (feed, self care, exercise) 2.
-Care for the home / family / friends 3.
-Work 4.
-Travel 5.
-Hobby 6.
-Work on things that have a direct influence on my goals in life (meditation, journaling + taking actions for your future)
+My Care (eat, self-care, exercise) 3.
+Care for the home / family / friends 4.
+Work 5.
+Travel 6.
+Hobby 7.
+Work on things that have a direct influence on my goals in life (meditation, journaling + taking actions for your future).

 This is the thing.

 People who inspire us, people we observe and go – shit, they really kick goals out of the park and appear to have so much energy, love and feeling for what they do in life and outwardly appear so energized.